RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

  Your vacation time should be recorded in Noko under the project "PTO" and tagged as #vacation.
 - Other non-vacation PTO time should be recorded in Freckle under the project "PTO" and tagged as relevant. (e.g. #watchingworldcup)

 Coming in when sick is discouraged.
-Don't give us your germs.
+Please, don't give us your germs.

 ### Leave